cwma/simplequestionstracker/README.md

 demo available at http://simplequestiontracker.meteor.com/

-TODO:
+Todo

-    Discretionary and role based access control system Allow creation of "Rooms" by registered users, who would be given admin rights over created room.
+1. Discretionary and role based access control system
+2. Allow creation of "Rooms" by registered users, who would be given admin rights over created room.
-    Simple access control system for admins to give other users moderation and or speaker rights Moderators can approve, reject or delete questions speakers can post responses to questions
+3. Simple access control system for admins to give other users moderation and or speaker rights
+4. Moderators can approve, reject or delete questions
+5. speakers can post responses to questions
-    Rooms accessed publicly with a hashed url
+6. Rooms accessed publicly with a hashed url